bduncavage/PullToRefresharp/README.md

 PullToRefresharp is the only C# library that provides pull-to-refresh functionality to ListView, GridView, and ScrollView on Android.
 It is simple to integrate with, customizable and extensible.

+See it in action here: [PullToRefresharp in Action](http://vimeo.com/68728191)

 ### Simple integration:

 Update your layout: